yanghengtang/tp/docs/DeveloperGuide.md

 ### Deleting a medical condition

-1. Deleting a medical condition from patient while all patients are being shown
+1. Deleting a medical condition from a patient while all patients are being shown

     1. Prerequisites: List all patients using the `list_p` command.
 Multiple patients in the patient list.
 Ensure the first patient has the medical condition "Depression".